Canon 4000D vs 5DS

 |129 x 102 x 77 mm, 436 g||152 x 116 x 76 mm, 930 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 4000D and the Canon EOS 5DS?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 4000D and the Canon 5DS.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 4000D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5DS is notably larger (34 percent) than the Canon 4000D.
 Moreover, the 5DS is substantially heavier (113 percent) than the 4000D.
 It is noteworthy in this context that the 5DS is splash and dust-proof, while the 4000D does not feature any corresponding weather-sealing.